 嘿, 我是Mofei!

-Getting Width and Height of Elements in JavaScript
+How to Get Element Width and Height in JavaScript

 When writing a JavaScript screenshot feature, I wanted to get the width of a div that hasn't defined any CSS, so I used: